 Korean Yuja Cha (Yuzu Tea) is deliciously sweet and tart and full of Vitamin C. Popular as a Korean cold and flu remedy, it is very easy to make at home if you can find fresh citron.
 If you cannot find fresh yuja, then many Asian groceries and almost all Korean markets will sell the Yuja Chung (Citron Tea Marmalade).

 02 of 06

-Sam gae tang is used as restorative when people are sick or weak like chicken soup is used in the West, but it's more traditionally eaten and enjoyed during the summer months.
+Chicken soup with ginseng (sam gae tang) is used as a restorative when people are sick or weak like chicken soup is used in the West, but it's more traditionally eaten and enjoyed during the summer months.
 Koreans like to drink hot soup or stews during the summer months in an effort to fight the heat with heat.